 Ascophyllum nodosum has a level of resistance to an increase in emersion.
-However at the level of the benchmark there is likely to be a change in biotope, with the top of the biotope being most sensitive to change as it is already at the upper tolerance limits.
+However, at the level of the benchmark, there is likely to be a change in the biotope, with the top of the biotope being most sensitive to change as it is already at the upper tolerance limits.
 The change in this pressure at the benchmark is likely to see all of the biotopes on the shore shifting downwards.
-Ascophyllum nodosum can take as many as twelve years to recover, with return of ecosystem functioning taking considerably longer.
-Resistance of this biotope to pressure at the stated benchmark has been assessed as 'Low' and resilience is assessed as 'Low'.
-Overall the biotope has a 'High' sensitivity to changes in emergence regime at the pressure benchmark.
+Ascophyllum nodosum can take as many as twelve years to recover, with the return of ecosystem functioning taking considerably longer.
+The resistance of this biotope to pressure at the stated benchmark has been assessed as 'Low' and resilience as 'Low'.
+Overall, the biotope is assessed as 'High' sensitivity to changes in emergence regime at the pressure benchmark.

-Wave exposure changes Medium Medium Medium (local) Q: Medium A: Medium C: Medium Q: High A: Medium C: Medium Q: Medium A: Medium C: Medium mechanical damage, breaking fronds or even dislodging whole algae from the substratum.
+Wave exposure changes Medium Medium Medium (local) Q: Medium A: Medium C: Medium Q: High A: Medium C: Medium Q: Medium A: Medium C: Medium

+An increase in wave exposure generally leads to a decrease in macroalgae abundance and size (Lewis, 1961, Stephenson & Stephenson, 1972, Hawkins et al., 1992, Jonsson et al., 2006).
+Fucoids are highly flexible but not physically robust and an increase in wave exposure can cause mechanical damage, breaking fronds or even dislodging whole algae from the substratum.
 Ascophyllum nodosum is permanently attached to the substratum and would not be able to reattach if removed.
 Organisms living on the fronds and holdfasts will be washed away with the algae whereas free-living community components could find new habitat in surrounding areas.
 Wave exposure has been shown to limit size of fucoids (Blanchette, 1997) as smaller individuals create less resistance to waves.
 As exposure to waves increases the fucoid population will become dominated by small juvenile algae, and dwarf forms of macroalgae which are more resistant to strong wave action.
-An increase in wave action beyond the tolerance of these fucoid species leads to a further increase in the abundance of robust fucoids, such as Fucus spiralis f. nana and red seaweeds, such as Corallina officinalis (Connor et al, 2004).
+An increase in wave action beyond the tolerance of these fucoid species leads to a further increase in the abundance of robust fucoids, such as Fucus spiralis f. nana and red seaweeds, such as Corallina officinalis (Connor et al., 2004).